-Talking to Turtles stroll back into the picture we call the musical landscape after a nine-year release hiatus just out of the blue.
+Talking to Turtles just like that, after a nine-year break from releasing, stroll back from the off into the picture we call the musical landscape.
 Their new album is a quirky, wondrous collection of ten songs about the unpredictability of being.
 Vignettes and windows into the worlds of thought and feeling of various characters and are accompanied by music with a warmth and organic texture all its own, the very signatures of this band.
 Only: The duo sounds even more casual in 2023, lyrics even more playful and tells even deeper and more multilayered than before.

 Claudia Sievers & Florian Sievers are surrounded by a striking charm.
 There is something unique about the way they have been communicating with their audience for 15 years.
 Now they seem to have succeeded in inscribing this attitude towards themselves and the world into the new album as an audible gesture: This album propagates the exchange, the approach, the invitation.

 There is a serenity shimmering through the soft shell of 'And What's On Your Mind'.
 From the first song 'I'm A Pretender', to the last 'Junior 3rd', lines of lyrics are cast in melodies that couldn't be more beautiful shaken from their sleeves.
 The songs are consistently sung in two voices, no one pushing themselves to the fore.
 The guitars and Rhodes, sometimes casually rhythmic, sometimes elegantly stripped down, blend with intricate sound collages, woodwinds and cleverly applied drums and percussion.
 This is part of the Talking To Turtles magic; their music has an innocence about it that, together with a depth of craftsmanship, formulates an irresistible contrast.